DerGuru/The-Resonant/New Chapters/Part4/P4-09_Confrontation.md

-# Ch.
+ï»¿# Ch.
 09 - "Some things must be unmade"

 The plan was simple: Lure Kage-K?z? into a specially prepared chamber.
 Trap it with overlapping suppression fields.
 RAE confronts directly while team supports.
 Then: Permanent containment or complete dissolution.